sherbondy/convox.github.io/source/_getting_started/getting-started-with-convox.md

     $ convox install

 <div class="block-callout block-show-callout type-info">
-### Security credentials
+  <h3>Security credentials</h3>
-To install Convox into your AWS account, the Convox CLI needs an `AWS Access Key ID` and `Secret Access Key`.
-We highly recommend following AWS best practices by [creating a new IAM user to supply these credentials](/getting-started/creating-an-iam-user-and-credentials).
-Once the install is complete you can safely [delete the user](/getting-started/deleting-an-iam-user).
+  <p>To install Convox into your AWS account, the Convox CLI needs an <code>AWS Access Key ID</code> and <code>Secret Access Key</code>.
+We highly recommend following AWS best practices by <a href="/getting-started/creating-an-iam-user-and-credentials">creating a new IAM user to supply these credentials</a>.
+Once the install is complete you can safely <a href="/getting-started/deleting-an-iam-user">delete the user</a>.</p>
 </div>

 The installation process takes about 5 minutes.
 Go make a sandwich while you contemplate all of the AWS docs you're not reading and glue code you're not writing.